 Hopefully this analysis shows you that there's no one trait that will guarantee you marathon success, but several rules of thumb that come together to give you the best chance.
 A good training plan needs sufficient mileage, suitable long runs, and sensible effort levels that target the different energy systems in your body.
 Pushing yourself as hard as you can is for Hollywood montages, not for real-life training.

-This article will develop over time, and it's my aim to incorporate the findings into our prediction tool.
-Individually, the sections above might help you to see the benefit of certain aspects of training - but it would be great to bring everything together to provide predictions that are as individual as you are.
-And therein lies the final and most important bit of guidance.
+One final and most important bit of guidance.
 Our charts and numbers obscure all that individual awesomeness that make you who you are.
 So if you are someone who does things differently, stick with it.

-Please leave your comments and suggestions below, PLEASE share fetcheveryone.com/marathonprediction with your running friends, and please keep logging your training with us.
+PLEASE share fetcheveryone.com/marathonprediction with your running friends, and please keep logging your training with us.
 Thanks for reading!